-The study / office renovation is finally completed.
-I know that you thought it was taking forever, and I feel like it was, as well!
+The study renovation is finally completed!
+I know you thought it was taking forever, and I feel like it was, as well!

-Thankfully, it is finally complete, and though I still have a bit of tweaking to do, for the most part, it’s finished.
+I still have a bit of tweaking to do, but for the most part, it’s finished!
+Yay!

 In case you don’t remember, this is what the study looked like before, still in it’s original state…..dark wood paneling, popcorn ceiling, etc.